natenka/pyneng-book-en/docs/source/book/08_python_basic_examples/f-string.rst

     IP: 10.2.2.2, mask: 24

-When using f-strings in loops the f-string must be written in the body of the loop to «catch» new variable values within each iteration:
+When using f-strings in loops an f-string must be written in body of the loop to «catch» new variable values within each iteration:

 .. code:: python